mintster/jangles/README.md

 Java Jangles
 ============

 Java Jangles is a project featuring java application functions like caching, logging, the data provider pattern, web services, user authentication and other common practices.
-It has client projects like [Jangles-Web](https://github.com/mintster/jangles-java-web) which references Java Jangles Core.
-Jangles also serves as a vehicle for me to transfer many of the coding patterns from my 10+ years of .NET to Java.
+It also served as a vehicle for me to transition from many years of .NET development to Java as the patterns in Jangles are very similar to those used in .NET circa 2012.

 ###  Jangles Features Documentation

-Java Jangles is documented extensively at <http://nixmash.com.> Here is a list of Jangles posts to date:
+Several posts at <http://nixmash.com> covered code in Java Jangles.
+Here is a partial list:

 * [Creating a Janglesweb WAR using Ant build files referencing Jangles Core and its reference library JARs](http://nixmash.com/java/referencing-project-libraries-in-wars-with-ant/)
 * [Janglesweb JAX-WS Web Client Configuration](http://nixmash.com/java/jangles-jax-ws-web-client-project-online/)